thin-edge/tedge-container-plugin/README.md

-# tedge-container-sm-plugin
+# tedge-container-plugin

-thin-edge.io software management plugin to install and start container on a device.
+thin-edge.io container plugin to install, start, stop and monitor containers on a device.

 ## Plugin description